-Direct Deposit is mandatory for military pay.
+Direct deposit is mandatory for military pay.
 You should already have a bank account set up before you leave for basic training, and bring your account information and an ATM/debit card with you.

 During your in-processing, you will complete paperwork to begin your military pay.
-Military personnel are paid on the 1st and 15th of each month.
+Military personnel is paid on the 1st and 15th of each month.
 If those days fall on a non-duty day, you are paid on the duty day, preceding.
 Your pay is direct-deposited into your bank account.